open-sauced/pizza-verse/pizza-recipes.md

 The first experience with this snack might taste strange, especially for those without Nigerian tastebuds lol! 😁 But not to worry, with time you will get used to the taste and will start running back for more! 😁
 The best thing about this pizza is that any food item can be used as its topping as long as the combo pleases you.
 ## Ingredients
-The following ingredients are needed for a 12-inch diameter pizza.
+The following ingredients are needed for a 12-inch-diameter pizza:

 ### Pizza Dough
-The following quantities of ingredients make a chunky pizza crust.
-If you want a slender pizza crust but still 12 inches diameter, use half the quantities of ingredients.
+NOTE: If you want a slender pizza crust but still 12 inches in diameter, use half the quantities of ingredients.

 - 300g plain flour
 - 3g or 2 teaspoons yeast